-Light therapy/lasers-LLLT, or Low Level Light Therapy is commonly recommended by hair loss practitioners to energize hair follicles and promote new growth.
+Low Level Light Therapy – Commonly recommended by hair loss practitioners to energize hair follicles and promote new growth.
 LLLT is often done as part of ongoing treatments in a clinical setting.
 However, today there are many at-home options, such as laser wands, bands, combs and caps.

 Another pharmaceutical option is Propecia or Proscar, the brand names for Finasteride.
 Finasteride was originally used to treat men with enlarged prostates.
 Surprisingly, many men found it helped them grow hair.
 Finasteride works by reducing levels of DHT (dihydrotestosterone).
 Sensitivity to DHT is often a cause of hair loss.
 Finasteride must be prescribed by a physician.
 It can have several side effects that are important to discuss with your doctor, including sexual dysfunction.
 It is recommended that women who are pregnant, trying to get pregnant, or who could get pregnant, do not take Finasteride.

-FUE/Hair Transplants-/Hair Plugs FUE, also known as Follicular Unit Extraction is a state of the art method for transplanting hair, which is done with great expertise at the Barber Surgeons Guild.
+FUE/Hair Transplants – Also known as Follicular Unit Extraction is a state of the art method for transplanting hair, which is done with great expertise at the Barber Surgeons Guild.
 With FUE, a robot removes individual hairs/follicular units from a donor area on the patient’s scalp, and then transplants them to an area where there is thinning.
 Great precision and artistry is involved and results can look completely natural, especially along the hairline.
 In the past, a strip of skin was often removed from a patient’s head to harvest follicles.
 This left a telltale scar.
 FUE can be used to replace eyebrows and eyelashes as well.

 First and foremost, in order to grow healthy hair you have to have a healthy scalp.
 If the follicles are blocked by oil or scaly skin, the hair can grow in miniaturized, or not at all.
 So getting the scalp balanced is imperative.
 Second- If DHT is your problem (as is often the case in hereditary, androgenetic hair loss) some products have ingredients that are DHT inhibitors, such as Saw Palmetto.
 And some products have ingredients that stimulate blood flow to the scalp.
 Others have astringent qualities to treat excessive oil.
 Using the proper shampoos, conditioners and treatments should be incorporated into a comprehensive plan when addressing thinning hair/hair loss.